On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave

 \section{Inverse bremsstrahlung in the field of the hydrogen atom}

+The knowledge of the photodetachment cross-sections for the $sp-$channles allows one to evaluate the absorbtion of infrared and visible radiation by the H$^{-}$ ion in photospheres of many cold stars with surface temperatures $T_s \le$ 8,250 $K$.
+Addition of the $ps-$channels increases the overall accuracy of such evaluations.
+However, at large wavelengths ($\lambda \ge 12,000 \AA$) a different mechanism begin to play a significant role in the absorbtion of infrared radiation.
+A large number of unbound electron which move in the fileds of hydrogen atoms can absorb a noticeable amount of propagating infrared radiation.
 In this Section we discuss the electron scattering stimulated by the electromagnetic radiation in the field of the heavy hydrogen atom, Eq.(\ref{ee0}).
 During such a process the radiation energy is transfered, in part, to the scattered electrons.
 Electrons are accelerated, but the mean energy of the radiation field decreases.
 In classical physics this process is called inverse bremsstrahlung.
 Inverse bremsstrahlung is important in many areas of modern physics and various applications.
 For instance, it is crucially important for workability of explosive devices usually called `hydrogen bombs'.
 In stellar photoshperes of many hydrogen stars inverse bremsstrahlung is responsible for absorption of infrared radiation with $\lambda \ge$ 12,000 $\AA$.
-This includes our Sun.
+This includes our Sun \cite{Ohm2}.
 Furthermore, it is very important to describe the total absorption of infrared radiation in photospheres of many cold stars.